lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 While our state law mandates an injured worker report an injury to his employer within 90 days of the accident, immediate reporting of the injury is ideal.
 In addition to reporting the work-related accident to the employer, the employee must request medical treatment if the employer does not offer it to the injured worker.

 I tell my clients, whenever possible, it is beneficial to have written documentation of notice of the injury to the employer and the request for medical treatment.
 This can be done via email, text message, or a written incident report.
 That way, if a case is denied and the employer claims lack of notice, we have written evidence to use at a hearing.
 In addition to that basic tip, I encourage injured workers to consult an attorney soon after a work accident.
-Workers’ compensation lawyers specialize in this field and can advise what to do to minimize the chance of problems or delays in getting medical treatment and benefits.
+Workers compensation lawyers specializing in workers’ compensation can be very beneficial in helping navigate these issues.

 Catie Meehan